Dr Leander Reeves

 - Launched commercial agency and creative bureau, The Student Bureau

 - Design & Marketing Coordinator – Oneworld Publications, Oxford

 - Managing Editor – International Antiques, IA Publishing Ltd, Oxford, UK and Rennes, France.
 Managed specialist antiques magazine features aimed at European market.
 Bi-lingual publication, published in English and French in Rennes, France.

 - Design Projects Manager & Multimedia Lecturer – Oxford House Group, London

-- Freelance Print and Interactive Designer based in New York, for 'perfectbound' an imprint of HarperCollins and Global Software Publishing North American.
+- Freelance Print and Interactive Designer – Perfectbound, an imprint of HarperCollins and Global Software Publishing North American.
 Package design for GSP’s interactive CDRom titles (for Dorling Kindersley), including print catalogue, and designed and developed an interactive Flash catalogue for schools in USA.

-- Multimedia & print consultant for the Homeless Organisation of America based in NYC.
-Developed & designed a print and web strategy for the charity.
+- Multimedia Consultant – The Homeless Organisation of America.
+Developed & designed a print and web strategy for the charity based in NYC.

 - Death of the Author